Introduction

 Foreign Housing Exclusion and Deduction: Maximizing Tax Benefits for Expats

-Have you thought about how you’re tracking your expenses?
+Have you thought about how you’re ?

 FEIE vs. Foreign Tax Credit: Choosing the Best Tax Strategy for Expats

 Now, figuring out which route to take can feel a bit overwhelming, right?
-That’s why it’s super helpful to take a good look at your own financial situation and maybe chat with a tax expert.
+That’s why it’s super helpful to take a good look at your own financial situation and maybe chat with a .
 They can help you navigate through the options and find the best fit for your unique circumstances.
 So, what do you think?
 Have you considered which option might work better for you?

 Common Mistakes to Avoid When Claiming the Foreign Earned Income Exclusion